 * Support an efficiently managed social safety net.

-* End all wasteful spending public works projects.
+* End all wasteful spending on costly public works projects.

 * Protect the environment while not breaking the bank.